Explore the incredible flora and fauna New Zealand hosts with our detailed guide.

 However, it’s not just whales that you’ll find in the waters of Kaikōura, and indeed, New Zealand.

 The country is also home to a diverse array of dolphins, seals and sea lions, and you can easily arrange a boat tour to see them up close and personal.
+Aside from that, some of the walks in Kaikoura even offer a chance to spot them.

 Plus there’s a wealth of bird life to be found along the coastline, with penguins, albatrosses, and other sea birds making their homes there.